zwcrowley/module_21_deep_learning_challenge/Report_NN_Model.md

     ![Alt text](images/opt_model_2.png?raw=true "Opt Model 1")

    - Were you able to achieve the target model performance?
-       - I was not able to make the model reach targe performance, the best I could do was reach:
+       - I was not able to make the model reach target performance, after 3 attempts in the optimazation notebook, the best I could do was reach:
        - 72.52% accuracy.
         ![Alt text](images/opt_accuracy.png?raw=true "Opt Accuracy")

    - What steps did you take in your attempts to increase model performance?
        - I changed the number of features from 9 to 7, I changed the number of layers from 3 to 5 and back to 3, 5 layers performed slightly better.
 I changed all of the activation functions of the layers, I changed the number of epochs from 100 to 120, 100 performed the best.

 **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+Overall, the neural network model that I created to classify the binary outcome variable of IS_SUCCESSFUL was just over 72% accurate.
+This is better than random chance so it could helpful to Alphabet Soup to get money to organizations that could do a better than average chance to put the money to good use.
+However, the model could be improved by adding more features that could greatly increase model performance.

+Another approach that I would recommend was to create a model using cluster analysis to find different levels of organizations to give more or less money to, that way a lot more organizations get some money but the most likely to be successful/ use the money in a better way will get the most money.